• Skip to primary navigation

 🍞 What To Serve With Easy Chicken Enchiladas

-These red chicken enchiladas taste great topped with a dollop of sour cream and chopped cilantro.
+These red chicken enchiladas taste great topped with a dollop of sour cream or chipotle crema and chopped cilantro.
 You and also add diced tomatoes, extra cheese or slices of avocado.
 As far as sides go, we recommend:

 These chicken enchiladas can easily be modified or customized to your preferences.
 You may decide to...